earthstar-project/range-reconcile/README.md

   method which takes and returns an encoded message, which you then transport to the other peer in whichever way you prefer.

-One caveat: the `FingerprintTree` provided by this module can only persist its values in memory.
+One caveat: the `FingerprintTree` provided by this module can only store its values in memory.

 ## Using this moudule